lakuts/Homework/AndreiLakuts/rss_reader/readme.md

 ##Installation:

-In Version 1.2 added the ability to install rss_reader as CLI-utility.
-You cal install it from "dist" folder in your Python environment like this:
+You cal install rss_reader as CLI-utility from "dist" folder in your Python environment like this:

 In OS Windows:

-   - pip install rss_reader-1.2.zip
+   - pip install rss_reader-1.3.zip

 In OS Linux:

-   - pip install rss_reader-1.2.tar.gz
+   - pip install rss_reader-1.3.tar.gz

 Program also works without installation.